mbari-org/auv-python/WORKFLOW.md

     resample.py
         Produce a netCDF file with all of the instrument's record variables resampled to the same temporal interval.
-These are the best files to use for loading the data into STOQS and for analyses requireing co-temporal data.
+The coordinate variables are also resampled to the same temporal interval and named with standard depth, latitude, and longitude names.
+These are the best files to use for loading data into STOQS and for analyses requiring all the data to be on the same spatial temporal grid.